Lee de Forest: "Grid" Audion detector

-De Forest's most famous invention was the "grid Audion", which was the first successful three-element (triode) vacuum tube, and the first device which could amplify electrical signals.
-He traced its inspiration to 1900, when, experimenting with a spark-gap transmitter, he briefly thought that the flickering of a nearby gas flame might be in response to electromagnetic pulses.
-With further tests he soon determined that the cause of the flame fluctuations was due to air pressure changes produced by the loud sound of the spark.
-Still, he was intrigued by the idea that, properly configured, it might be possible to use a flame or something similar to detect radio signals.
+De Forest's most famous invention was the "grid Audion", which was the first successful three-element (triode) vacuum tube, and the first device that could amplify electrical signals.
+He traced its inspiration to 1900, when experimenting with a spark-gap transmitter, he briefly thought that the flickering of a nearby gas flame might be in response to electromagnetic pulses.
+With further tests, he soon determined that the cause of the flame fluctuations was due to air-pressure changes produced by the loud sound of the spark.
+Still, he was intrigued by the idea that if properly configured, using a flame or something similar to detect radio signals might be possible.

-After determining that an open flame was too susceptible to ambient air currents, de Forest investigated whether ionized gases, heated and enclosed in a partially evacuated glass tube, could be used instead.
-In 1905 to 1906 he developed various configurations of glass-tube devices, which he gave the general name of "Audions".
+After determining that an open flame was too susceptible to ambient air currents, de Forest investigated whether ionized gases, heated and enclosed in a partially evacuated glass tube, could be used, instead.
+In 1905 and 1906, he developed various configurations of glass-tube devices, which he gave the general name of "Audions".
 The first Audions had only two electrodes, and on October 25, 1906, de Forest filed a patent for the diode vacuum tube detector, that was granted U.S. patent number 841387 on January 15, 1907.
 Subsequently, a third "control" electrode was added, originally as a surrounding metal cylinder or a wire coiled around the outside of the glass tube.
 None of these initial designs worked particularly well.
 De Forest gave a presentation of his work to date to the October 26, 1906, New York meeting of the American Institute of Electrical Engineers, which was reprinted in two parts in late 1907 in the Scientific American Supplement.
 He was insistent that a small amount of residual gas was necessary for the tubes to operate properly.
-However, he also admitted that "I have arrived as yet at no completely satisfactory theory as to the exact means by which the high-frequency oscillations affect so markedly the behavior of an ionized gas."
+However, he also admitted, "I have arrived as yet at no completely satisfactory theory as to the exact means by which the high-frequency oscillations affect so markedly the behavior of an ionized gas."